Voislav-Vpotoke/Voislav-Vpotoke/README.md

 - I am open and ready to study new technologies in programming: languages, libraries, frameworks.

-- I'm looking for an interesting job in this field, you can remotely.
+- I am looking for an interesting job in this field.
-                                                                                                                                                           - I’m working as a Software Engineer and contributing to frontend for building web applications.

 ## :fire: My Stats